US man could get prison for review of Thailand hotel

 It also took umbrage with the mention of slavery and deplored as potentially misleading Barnes’ call for would-be visitors to “Avoid this place as if it was the Coronavirus!”

-The latter point may have been the deepest cut of all, because Thailand’s tourism industry has been savaged by the travel bans resulting from the pandemic, and the industry is desperately trying to claw its way back by promoting domestic travel.
+The latter point may have been the deepest cut of all, because Thailand’s tourism industry has been savaged by the travel bans resulting from the pandemic, and the sector is desperately trying to claw its way back by promoting domestic travel.

-“It is not clear to me in what parallel universe having a guest arrested and jailed for a negative review is considered sound hospitality,” Stuart McDonald said in his popular weekly online newsletter Travelfish.
+“It is not clear to me in what parallel universe having a guest arrested and jailed for a negative review is considered sound hospitality,” Stuart McDonald said in his weekly online newsletter Travelfish.

 “There is more to this story of course, much boils down to ‘he said she said’ and fake reviews.
 The most important aspect though, is Thailand’s deranged defamation law,” McDonald said.